KingGoldPawnData/kinggoldpawn-llm-data/KEYWORDS/long-tail-keywords.md

 - how to extend pawn loan
 - how to get my item back
 - how to sell luxury watch
+- how to pawn without credit check
+- how to renew pawn ticket online
+- how to schedule pawn appraisal
+- how to pawn multiple items at once

 ### "What" Questions
 - what items do pawn shops accept